magento/magento2-functional-testing-framework/docs/credentials.md

 -  `_CREDS` is an environment constant pointing to the `.credentials` file
 -  `my_data_key` is a key in the the `.credentials` file or vault that contains the value to be used in a test step
-   - for File Storage, ensure your key contains the vendor prefix, i.e. `vendor/my_data_key`
+   - for File Storage, ensure your key contains the vendor prefix, which is `vendor/my_data_key`

 For example, to reference secret data in the [`fillField`][] action, use the `userInput` attribute using a typical File Storage: